 Want more of a charred look?
 After removing the skewers from the oven, cook on direct flame for 2-3 minutes.
 Turn the skewers around until charred on all sides.

-Hara Bhara Paneer Tikka Without Skewers (in pan)
+Pudina Paneer Tikka Without Skewers (in a pan)

 Paneer tikka can also be made in a pan with or without skewers.
 Skewers just make it easier for you to flip.

-Slice paneer into thinner but larger cubes (about 2 inches long and wide and ½ inch thick).
+Slice paneer into thinner but larger slabs (about 3 inches long, 2 inches wide and ½ inch thick).
 Marinate as above.

 Add 1 tablespoon of oil and fry the paneer cubes in batches.
 Use 1 tablespoon of oil for each batch.
 Fry on medium flame for about 3 to 5 minutes each side.